As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

 With that moderation in mind though, there are some wonderful health benefits to feeding a banana to your dog.

-Fibre is another health benefit of bananas for dogs that’s well worth keeping in mind.
+Fiber is another health benefit of bananas for dogs that’s well worth keeping in mind.

-If your dog has had a bit of an unhappy tummy lately, the kind of fibre found in a banana can help him or her feel a little more regular and free of tummy aches.
+If your dog has had a bit of an unhappy tummy lately, the kind of fiber found in a banana can help him or her feel a little more regular and free of tummy aches.

 In terms of preparation, peeling and cutting up a banana is your best bet here – especially for puppies and smaller dog breeds.